 We do not charge you a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.

-We will not discriminate against you for exercising any of your rights under Section 7.
+We will not discriminate against you for exercising your rights under the CCPA.
 Unless permitted by law, we will not:

 - Deny you goods or services;